-Status: After a series of stress events in 2013, 2014, 2016, 2017, 2019 and 2020, the Marianas experienced minor coral heat stress event in the second half of 2021 that reached its maximum in late June through August.
+Status: After a series of stress events in 2013, 2014, 2016, 2017, 2019, and 2020, the Marianas experienced another coral heat stress event in the second half of 2022 with mass bleaching expected.

 Description: Here we present a metric of exposure to thermal stress that is relevant to coral bleaching.
 Degree Heating Weeks (DHW) measure time and temperature above a reference 'summer maximum', presented as rolling sum weekly thermal anomalies over a 12-week period.
 Higher DHW measures imply a greater likelihood of mass coral bleaching or mortality from thermal stress.